 At its peak in 1929, Baltimore’s streetcar system had over 400 miles of track.
 Lines went in every direction – North on Maryland and Charles St, east and west on North Ave., northwest on Penn and Madison Ave., through Locust Point via Fort Ave.
 Almost every part of the city could be reached within 1/2 hour by streetcar.
 Most of the stations were mini-communities within larger neighborhoods – step off the streetcar, and you would see a bowling alley, a pharmacy, general store, and some newsstands right in front of you.
 To see how comprehensive the system once was, check out the Baltimore Transit Archive streetcar route map from 1895.
+Another streetcar map from 1924 can be viewed here.
 The odd metal tracks you sometimes see peaking out from the asphalt on Key Highway and in Fells Point are the last decaying remnants of a once great transportation system.
 A Rome within Baltimore.

 What happened?
 The depression, the suburbs, cars, and poor management were factors in the system’s demise.
 But the primary reason why Baltimore, and most other cities, dismantled their networks had to do with monopolistic and unscrupulous practices by GM, Firestone Tire, and other companies who had financial interests in eliminating competition to make way for cars and buses.
 A conglomerate of powerful corporations illegally bought streetcar lines out.
-Most people think they disappeared because the market changed.
-Because of transportation Darwinism.
-Or because cars and buses are a superior form of transportation.
-This is like excusing Fredo’s death in Godfather Part II by saying, “Yea, it’s just one of those things.
-He had it coming.”
-Fredo probably should have known better, but he was unjustly murdered by a power obsessed sociopath who happened to be his brother.
+While some people think healthy competition led to the “best product” (automobiles/buses) winning, monopolistic practices are often overlooked.
+In free market competition, the best product at the equilibrium market price will usually win.
+Well, except in cases where one competitor completely buys out and dismantles the competition.

-With the premise that the demise of streetcars was unjust and had a deleterious effect on mobility, urban growth patterns, and the environment, Baltimore should bring these babies back like Cincinnati, DC, and Charlotte are doing.
+Dismantling our streetcar system had a deleterious effect on mobility, urban growth patterns, and the environment.
+Baltimore should bring these systems back like Cincinnati, DC, and Charlotte are doing.
 Here is why:

 - Economic development – We have ungodly blight in some neighborhoods, and even some of our better main streets are struggling with vacancies and lack of foot traffic.
 Streetcars encourage new businesses, increase street life, and make nearby development sites more attractive.
 See this report on the economic benefits Portland’s streetcar had.